With this plugin you can:

 - Reduce load on your server — this plugin handles redirects in a very efficient way.

-Requirements: I tested the plugin with WordPress 3.1 and PHP 5.3.
+Requirements: I tested the plugin with WordPress 4.1.1 and PHP 5.5.
+It has also been tested with versions down to WordPress 3.1 and PHP 5.3.
 It may still work with older versions.
 Your site must be using pretty permalinks.
 To get click tracking, your site must be pre-configured with Google Analytics.

 How to Use